Marcus Semien Preview, Player Props: Rangers vs. Astros

 Marcus Semien At The Plate

-- Semien has an OPS of .792, fueled by an OBP of .344 and a team-best slugging percentage of .448 this season.
+- Semien leads Texas in slugging percentage (.449) thanks to 57 extra-base hits.

-- Among qualifying hitters in baseball, his batting average ranks 47th, his on-base percentage ranks 40th, and he is 65th in the league in slugging.
+- He ranks 41st in batting average, 36th in on base percentage, and 65th in slugging among the qualified hitters in baseball.

-- Semien has reached base via a hit in 101 games this year (of 137 played), and had multiple hits in 44 of those games.
+- Semien has picked up a hit in 102 of 138 games this season, with multiple hits 45 times.

-- Semien has driven home a run in 55 games this year (40.1%), including more than one RBI in 12.4% of his games and producing three or more of his team's runs on six occasions..
+- Semien has an RBI in 56 of 138 games this year, with multiple RBI in 17 of them.
+He has also driven in three or more of his team's runs in six contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.